-Tom is an artist and engineer who has worked with some of the most influential technological and aesthetic developments of the past 4 decades.
+Tom is a technology leader, people manager, and internationally know artist who has worked with some of the most successful technical and creative movements of the past four decades.
 His initial formal education was as a professional artist working mostly in the medium of oil and canvas.
 In his early 20s Tom established a professional art studio in Monterey California where his large expressionistic works were widely shown and became part of many private collections.

-In the late 1960s and early 70s Tom, working with his teacher and friend Tullio Petrucci, produced a series of Multimedia Theater and Video presentations including "Urban Mythology", an Emmy winning educational television show, and "AND", an Interactive Multimedia Rock Happening which employed an original concept digital controller with projected content over live action.
-One of the first multimedia companies in the world, AND Inc., was later spun-out of these early experimental productions.
+In the late 1960s and early 70s Tom produced a series of Multimedia Theater and Video presentations including "Urban Mythology", an Emmy winning educational television show, and "AND", an Interactive Multimedia Rock Happening which employed an original concept digital controller with projected content over live action.
+One of the first multimedia companies, "AND, Inc.", was later spun-out of these early experimental productions.

 In the mid-1970s Tom returned to school and studied filmmaking at the University of California (UCSC) under Eli Hollander.
 At UCSC the filmmaking studios were in the same building as the computer science labs, and Tom spent late nights learning more about computers.
 During this time Tom formed a vision of how digital technology might work as a sort of universal medium for all kinds of creative content.
 After graduation from UC Tom went to work for Atari Computer Games, where he did a variety of jobs, including contributions to games as well as programming manufacturing automation.